 - A syllabus from the course, if a course description is not available

-- The general education, major, or minor requirement you want the course to satisfy
+- The major, minor, GE, cluster, elective, or internship requirement you want the course to satisfy

 PLEASE NOTE: It may take up to 10 business days to review and approve a course submitted to the Registrar’s Office.
 Plan in advance of any add/drop deadlines at your host institution.

-As a Chapman University study abroad/exchange student, you are required to register for a full-time academic course load, which is the equivalent of 12-18 U.S. credits (16 credits for Athena Italy programs) at your host institution.
+As a Chapman University study abroad/exchange student, you are required to register for a full-time academic course load, which is the equivalent of 12-18 U.S. credits at your host institution (note - some programs limit you to 16 or 17 credits).
 In other words, you must enroll in the appropriate number of host university credits to make you full time at that institution.
-(Your student visa and scholarships are dependent on your full-time status).
+Your student visa and financial aid are dependent on your full-time status.

 If you would like grade translations/credit equivalencies information for your university, please view your program information brochure on the Global Gateway.